-If you are interested in learning more about campus mental health and how you can respond to student and colleague needs, the Centre for Innovation in Campus Mental Health (CICMH) offers an excellent free online training module called More Feet on the Ground, available at morefeetontheground.ca.
-Questions or comments about this guide can be directed to the University of Ottawa Advisor on Mental Health and Wellness by using the feedback form available on her website. uOttawa.ca/ vice-president-academic/advisor-mental-health-wellness.
+If you are interested in learning more about campus mental health and how you can respond to student and colleague needs, the Centre for Innovation in Campus Mental Health (CICMH) offers an excellent free online training module called More Feet on the Ground.

+Questions or comments about this guide can be directed to the University of Ottawa Advisor on Mental Health and Wellness by using the feedback form available on her website.
 If you need help immediately please call Protection Services at 613-562-5411 or call 911.